Quartz/aistudio-copterbot/README.md

 Once we've assembled a decent-sized corpus of helicopter flights, we need figure out how to detect when a helicopter is hovering.
 We're going to do that with machine learning.
 In order to do that, we need to give the computer hand-picked examples of helicopters hovering and helicopters doing other non-hovering things.
 Here's how we do that.

-1. Run `ruby training_data_maker.rb` with the appropriate database env vars.
+1. Run `ruby generate_images_for_hand_classification.rb` with the appropriate database env vars.
 This generates a `hover_train_png` folder (and a `hover_train_svg` folder in which you should run a webserver with `python -m http.server` lol sorry this is complicated) with PNGs representing 5 minute long segments of helicopter paths, along with `shingles.csv` with metadata about each segment.
 (The segments overlap.)
 2. Create the `hand_coded_training_data` folder and COPY `hover_train_png` into `hand_coded_training_data/hover_train_png_hover_only` (not move, copy).
 Then, leaf through the images and delete all the ones that do not depict hovering.
 Use your judgment.
-3. Somehow, we'll add the chosen classes to shingles.csv and also add our chosen features to the CSV.
+3. Somehow, we'll add the chosen classes to shingles.csv and also add our chosen features to the CSV. `generate_training_data.rb`
-4. Then do some scikitlearn magic.
+4. Then do some scikitlearn magic...